UBCSailbot/.github/.github/ISSUE_TEMPLATE/tasks-task-lists.md

 <!-- In a sub task PR if there isn’t a sub task issue, reference but do not resolve the task lisk (this should go in the PR template) -->
 <!-- In the task list, once sub task PR is merged and there isn’t a sub task issue, manually mark it complete in task list -->

-- When finished task in to do, mark finished task as complete
-- Do not mark issue with tracker as closed

 ### Purpose
 <!-- Why is this page being created? -->